iteles/Book-notes/startup-owners-manual.md

 + Each one is a single moment in time
 + Customer Development team should use this as a 'scorecard' and **create a new one for each iteration and pivot**, highlighting the changes from the previous week/iteration

+### Phase 1
+Made up of the hypotheses in the business model canvas + the market size hypothesis (only one not in the BMC).

+#### Market Size hypothesis
+Estimate these three:
++ **Total Addressable Market (TAM)** - e.g. total no. of smartphone users in the world
++ **Served Available Market (SAM)** - total no. I can reach through my sales channel (e.g. Apple app store)
++ **Target Market** - people who are likely to buy *my* application

+A lot of web startups care mostly about the number of eyeballs they can get but if this is the business model (audience first, moentise later) then the key is to understand who will _pay_ for that audience.

+_Tip:_ Use **Google tools** to determine keywords and understand how many people are searching for them.

+Apparently more on this topic in Customer Discovery Phase 2, p218.

+#### Value Proposition hypothesis

+Write a series of briefs on:
++ **Product vision**
+  + What you want your successful company to become (often more than one product)
+  + Earlyvangelists are only spending money on a buggy initial version **because they believe in the total vision** for the product
+  + _Excellent_ set of questions to be answered and example for **bullet point product vision** on p.
+76
+  + Also specifies **MVP and follow-on product dates** 18 months to 3 years into the future (first pass, not set in stone
++ **Product features and benefits**
+  + One page with top 10ish features of the complete product vision
+  + Product _benefits_ are how the product features solve a problem through the customer's eyes, a user story
+    + To do this, describe the problem, describe what frustrations the problem is causing - how much lost revenue, time, level of frustration, slow speed, etc - and how the product will solve it
++ **MVP**
+  + "(...) smallest possible group of features that will work as a stand-alone product while still solving at least the "core" problem and demonstrating the product's value"
+  + Define what needs to be learned and ask 'what is the smallest or least complicated problem the customer will pay us to solve?'
+  + Lo-fidelity MVPs test if you've correctly _identified a problem people care about_
+  + Hi-fidelity MVP (Phase 3) tests whether the product _solves_ the problem (in Customer Validation, this should look and act much like a finished product)

+> The goal of Customer Development is _not_ to collect features from customers [this is how you end up with 10 new features that will only get you an additional 5 customers], it's to **understand what not to ship**.

+## Customer Development

+> Minimize the number of features _not used_ by getting an MVP into customers' hands asap.

+> **No new features until you've exhausted the search for a business model [with the current set]**.

 //WiP
 + Where to start: